WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_43.md

 I shall kindle a fire in the temples of the gods of Egypt, and he shall burn them and carry them away captive.
 And he shall clean the land of Egypt as a shepherd cleans his cloak of vermin, and he shall go away from there in peace.

 ###### 13
-He shall break the obelisks of Heliopolis, which is in the land of Egypt, and the temples of the gods of Egypt he shall burn with fire.'" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He shall break the obelisks of Heliopolis, which is in the land of Egypt, and the temples of the gods of Egypt he shall burn with fire.'"

 ***